 Figure 3 displays the percentage of funding spent nationally in each category.
-The overall pattern of FY 2016 actual expenditures was similar to states' FY 2019 planned expenditures for this program.
-Because of the requirement that a significant portion of funding must be spent in each service category, there is limited movement of spending among categories from year to year.
-Nationally, states spent between 21 and 25 percent of their FY 2016 funds on each of the four program purposes and four percent on administrative costs.
+The overall pattern of FY 2018 actual expenditures was similar to states' FY 2021 planned expenditures for this program.
+Because of the requirement that a significant portion of funding must be spent in each service category, there is limited movement of spending among categories from year-to-year.
+Nationally, states spent between 21 percent and 26 percent of their FY 2018 funds on each of the four program purposes and 4 percent on administrative costs.
+The largest investment of PSSF funds was in family support services.

-To look at changes in PSSF expenditures over time, Table 2 shows actual expenditure percentages in the four service categories for the past five completed grant years for all states.
+To look at changes in PSSF expenditures over time, Table 2 shows actual expenditure percentages in the four service categories for the past 5 completed grant years for all states.
 Overall, the expenditures have experienced limited fluctuations.
-The remaining six to seven percent of the grant was expended on other service-related activities and administrative costs, with administrative expenditures averaging between four and five percent per year.
+The remaining 6 to 7 percent of the grant was expended on other service-related activities and administrative costs, with administrative expenditures averaging between 4 percent and 5 percent per year.
+In FY 2018, expenditures for administration decreased to just less than 4 percent of total PSSF expenditures.